tom-keeble/ARRtools/README.md

 Planned updates to the package include:

   * Addition of an interpolation method to extract exact AEP values given specific rainfall intensities at locations (from the design rainfall quantiles).
-  * **ADDED 2/11/23** The addition of a minimal-file-size raster of the national ARF regions to support parameterisation of ARF calculations.
+  * **ADDED 2/11/23** <del>The addition of a minimal-file-size raster of the national ARF regions to support parameterisation of ARF calculations.</del>

 ## Request for feedback and help